UsabilityEngineering/BoxBois/personas-scenarios.md

 ## Jessica Wroblewski

-Media Influencer with a following of over 1 million, only shops online, lives in a family town-house but hates her roomates
+Jessica Wroblewski is a 24 year-old media influencer with a following of over 1 million.
+She strictly shops online and lives in a single-family town-house with a roommate.
+With Jessica being an online influencer, she receives up to five packages shipped to her doorstep weekly.
+She spends four to five hours outside making content at important events in order to promote her social media persona, so she never knows when a package has arrived.

-## Niko Bellic
+## Sean Hanson
-Loves to steal packages from porches, is a trainwreck, step-dad hates him, lives in the attic of his mom's house
+Sean Hanson is a 36 year-old stay-at-home father of four: Ed, Chris, Frankie, and Karl, whose ages range from three to seven years old.
+He lives in a town-house located next to the largest wildlife park reservation in the state.
+Since his wife, Shannon Hanson, is constantly busy at work, he constantly orders groceries to his house in order to feed his family.
+Most of the time, Sean is tending to his four needy children and cannot retrieve packages whenever they are delivered.

 # Scenarios

-## Jessica's roomate is a porch pirate
+## Jessica's roommate is a porch pirate

-With Jessica being an online influencer she gets tons of packages shipped to her doorstep weekly.
-She is always making content near scenic views so she never knows when a package has arrived.
-Her roomate takes a package from the doorstep each week in spite of Jessica.
-Jessica now knows her roomate is the porch pirate but does not know how to protect her package deliveries.
-She finds out about a parcel protector box from "Box Bois" and buys one immediately.
-With the 'Box Bois' parcel protector Jessica is now the only person with access to her packages keeping her online deliveries safe.
-Her roomate was upset and moved out.
+Jessica's roommate, Sarah, also has a social media account.
+However, Sarah's account is not nearly as popular as Jessica's.
+Because of this, Sarah takes a package from the doorstep each week in spite of Jessica.
+Jessica notices that some of her packages are missing every week, and has to email the organizations that sent her the product, asking for a replacement item.
+This causes her social media prowess to deteriorate as she cannot create content as rapidly as she was before.

-## Niko's first encounter with a Box Bois parcel protector
+## Sean's grocery grubbers

-Niko lives in the outskirts of the city but he is also very close to inner city where most apartment complexes are.
-Niko usually steals packages from the outskirts first then moves onto the apartment complexes for more looting.
-He then sells all his findings at the pawn shop and calls it a day.
-All of the people living in the outskirt were fed up with their packages getting randomly stolen still not knowing who was to blame.
-They searched online how to protect their deliveries, most came across the Box Bois parcel protection box and bought one right away.
-Niko spots a UPS truck and follows it to its destination, he sees the package being dropped into a box with a "Box Bois" logo on it.
-As soon as the driver leaves Niko goes in for the loot.
-The Box Bois parcel protector has a scale at the bottom which immediately locks the whole box once the package is dropped in there.
-Niko does not know this and keeps trying to open it by bashing it and trying to pry it open but the box is impenetrable.
-He then sees that all of the houses in the outskirts now have the same box on their porch.
-He leaves and cries, he hasn't stolen anything since.
+Sean is currently entertaining his four young children when the doorbell rings.
+The groceries have arrived, but he cannot answer it immediately as his youngest child, Ed is attempting to eat a bottle cap.
+The delivery person has delivered to this house before and has waited for long periods of time before, so he leaves.
+Now that the groceries are unprotected, critters from the wildlife park reservation decide it is safe enough to investigate the grocery bag and steal many of its contents.
+Sean finally comes outside ten minutes after the doorbell rings to see his ransacked grocery bags and shoos the remaining critters away.